aasiyahrashan/SeverityScoresOMOP/README.md

 #### This package calculates the APACHE II ICU risk prediction score and probability of mortality.
 - Works on databases in the OMOP CDM format version 5.4.
-- The file `example_concepts.csv` needs to be renamed to `your_dataset_name_concepts.csv`.
+- Copy the `inst/example_concepts.csv` file.
+Save it under the name `your_dataset_name_concepts.csv`.
 The file needs to be filled in with the OMOP concept IDs that match the `short_names`.
 Don't edit the short names, since they're used in the code.
 ````
     library(SeverityScoresOMOP)
     #### Connect to the database.